Act for the Development of Tourism

 2. Tourists: persons engaged in traveling and sight-seeing.

-3. Tourism location: a location other than a designated scenic spot in which tourists visit.
+3. Tourism location: a location other than a designated scenic spot which tourists visit.
 Such a location shall be officially designated by the central administrative authority, having consulted with the competent authorities for the related matter.
-Such locations shall include scenic spots, tourist attractions, historical sites, museums, exposition venues and other locations suitable for sight-seeing.
+Such locations shall include scenic spots, tourist attractions, historical sites, museums, exposition venues, and other locations suitable for sight-seeing.

 4. Designated scenic spots: scenic spots or tourist attractions designated as such in accordance with the applicable procedures.